-Gruppe V comprised the heavy cruiser Blücher, pocket battleship Lützow, light cruiser Emden, torpedo boats Albatros, Kondor and Möwe, and 14 minesweepers and smaller vessels, and these transported and landed elements of Generalmajor Hermann Tittel’s 69th Division and Generalmajor Erwin Engelbrecht’s 163rd Division.
+Gruppe V comprised the heavy cruiser Blücher, the pocket battleship Lützow, the light cruiser Emden, the torpedo boats Albatros, Kondor and Möwe, and 14 minesweepers and smaller vessels, which transported and landed elements of Generalmajor Hermann Tittel’s 69th Division and Generalmajor Erwin Engelbrecht’s 163rd Division.

 Gruppe V met the most serious resistance at the inner defensive fortifications of the Oslofjord, in the vicinity of Drøbak.
 Leading the group, Blücher approached the forts on the tactical assumption that these would be taken by surprise and therefore not be be able to make a timely response, like many others in the outer part of the fjord.
 It was not until the cruiser was at point-blank range that the three 11-in (280-mm) guns of the Oscarsborg fortress opened fire, belying their half-century age and obsolescence by obtaining hits with every shot.
 Within a matter of minutes Blücher was crippled and burning heavily, and the damaged warship was soon finished off by a salvo from land-based torpedo tubes, sinking the ship, which carried most of the administrative and security personnel intended for the administration of captured Norway, and also the headquarters staff of the army formations assigned to seize Oslo.